cilium/cilium/Documentation/policy/language.rst

 --------------

 Services running in your cluster can be whitelisted in Egress rules.
-Currently only headless Kubernetes services defined by their name and namespace are supported.
+Currently headless Kubernetes services defined by their name and namespace or label selector are supported.
 More documentation on `HeadlessServices`.
 Future versions of Cilium will support specifying non Kubernetes services and services which are backed by pods.

 This example shows how to allow all endpoints with the label ``id=app2`` to talk to all endpoints of kubernetes service ``myservice`` in kubernetes